mmuchsin/operationalizing-ml-project/README.md

 ### Concurrency and Auto-scaling
 When you set up concurrency and auto-scaling, you will make several choices about configuration.
 Write about the choices you made in the setup of concurrency and auto-scaling, and why you made each of those choices.

+>You will submit screenshots for Sagemaker instance setup, EC2 setup, Lambda function setup, and IAM security.You will submit screenshots for Sagemaker instance setup, EC2 setup, Lambda function setup, and IAM security.You will submit screenshots for Sagemaker instance setup, EC2 setup, Lambda function setup, and IAM security.